 New York State is accepting applications on a continuing basis for Plant Utilities Assistants.
 The starting salary is $36,051.

-Appointees who work in the five boroughs of New York City or in Nassau, Suffolk, Rockland or Westchester Counties will receive an additional $3,026 annual downstate adjustment.
+Appointees who work in New York City or in Nassau, Suffolk, Rockland or Westchester counties will receive an additional $3,026 annual downstate adjustment.
 Appointees who work in Dutchess, Orange or Putnam Counties will receive an additional $1,513 annual mid-Hudson adjustment.

 Plant Utilities Assistants help in the operation, maintenance and repair of mechanical and electrical equipment providing heat, hot water, ventilation, air-conditioning and electrical distribution.
 Positions involve shift work within a 24-hour work schedule and include night and holiday shifts.